tbrowder/FontFactory/README.md

     DigitalGraphicLabs.html
     license.txt

-and all three files will be installed in your '$HOME' directory.
+and all three files will be installed in your '$HOME/.FreeFont' directory.

 The license basically says the font is free to use for non-commercial purposes.
 Consult the license carefully if you do intend to so use it.